auth0/docs/articles/connector/kerberos.md

 ## Auto-login with Lock

 ::: warning
-Detecting IP ranges in an Active Directory/LDAP connection and using those ranges with Lock to allow integrated Windows Authentication is a feature which works in Lock 10  but is disabled in Lock 11.
+Detecting IP ranges in an Active Directory/LDAP connection and using those ranges with Lock to allow integrated Windows Authentication is a feature which works in Lock 10  but is disabled in Lock 11 when using it in Embedded Login scenarios.
 :::

-When an application is using Lock within the Login Page hosted by Auth0 (typically used for SAML/WS-Federation protocols and SSO Integrations), there will be a button which allows users to authenticate using "Windows Authentication".
+When an application is using Lock 10 or 11 within the Login Page hosted by Auth0 (typically used for SAML/WS-Federation protocols and SSO Integrations), there will be a button which allows users to authenticate using "Windows Authentication".

 In some cases the requirement could be to automatically sign in the user if Kerberos is possible (based on the IP-address of the end user).
 The following changes can be added to the Auth0 Login Page to automatically sign in the user if Kerberos is possible: